elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-a-biconditional-and-how-is-it-used-to-express-equivalence-in-logic.md

 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    A bi-conditional is a logical operator that expresses equivalence between two propositions, denoted as p iff q, indicating both must be true or false together, as represented in a truth table.
+    The bi-conditional is a logical operator in propositional logic that expresses the equivalence between two propositions, indicating that both must be true or false together, and is denoted by the symbol ↔ or $p fi q$.
+Its truth table shows the conditions under which the bi-conditional is true or false.
   page_keywords: >-
-    bi-conditional, equivalence, logic, propositional logic, truth table, logical operator, implications, truth values, necessity, sufficiency
+    bi-conditional, equivalence, bi-implication, logical operator, propositional logic, truth table, logical statements, if and only if, truth values, necessity and sufficiency
 author: QuickTakes
 question: >-
     What is a bi-conditional, and how is it used to express equivalence in logic?